jelber2/bbmap-graal/README.md

 ## Edit -graal.sh versions of randomgenome.sh and bbduk.sh

-make a copy of randgenome.sh and name it randomgenome-graal.sh
+make a copy of randomgenome.sh and name it randomgenome-graal.sh

+same thing for bbduk.sh except bbduk-graal.sh

 line 59 of randomgenome-graal.sh
 should look like this